microsoft/FluidFramework/packages/framework/last-edited/README.md

 # Last Edited Tracker

-A tracker that tracks the last edit to a document, such as the user who last edited the document and the time it happened.
+A tracker that tracks the last edit to a document, such as the client who last edited the document and the time it happened.

-It has to be created by passing a `SummarizableObject` and `IQuorum`:
+It has to be created by passing a `SummarizableObject`:
 ```
 constructor(
     private readonly summarizableObject: SummarizableObject,
-    private readonly quorum: IQuorum);
+);
 ```
 It uses the SummarizableObject to store the last edit details.
-The quorum is used to retrieve user information.

 ## API